 The 243m-high Gibe III dam has a crest length of 610m and was constructed at an altitude, ranging between 650m and 1,650m above sea level.
 Its reservoir has a total storage capacity of 14.7 billion cubic metres.

 The surface powerhouse is located on the left side of the river and contains ten vertical-axis Francis turbines each with a nominal power output of 187MW.
 It also includes two power tunnels both 11m in diameter.
 Each tunnel is connected to five generator units using two penstocks and manifolds.

-Major works at the project included construction of the dam, powerhouse and two diversion tunnels, as well as excavation of temporary access tunnels.
+Major works at the project included the construction of the dam, powerhouse, and two diversion tunnels, as well as excavation of temporary access tunnels.

-Other works included construction of twin pumping tunnels, coffer dam, intake structures, horizontal tunnels, and four vertical wells and two distributors.
+Other works included the construction of twin pumping tunnels, cofferdam, intake structures, horizontal tunnels, and four vertical wells and two distributors.

 The Ethiopian Government provided approximately €448m through the EEPCo.

 EEPCo and Tebian Electric Apparatus (TBEA) signed a $34m contract for the construction of the transmission lines in July 2009.
 Chinese EXIM bank provided 85% of the financing.